-- Company headquartered in Geneva, Switzerland, which means it isn’t compelled to cooperate with international surveillance alliances.
+- The company's headquarters are in Geneva, Switzerland, which means it isn’t under the jurisdiction of any international surveillance alliances.

-- Strict logging policy and annual transparency reports keeps data untraceable and secure.
+- Strict logging policies and annual transparency reports ensure that customer data is untraceable and secure.

-ProtonMail was created in 2014 to provide an encrypted email service for journalists and activists handling sensitive information.
-Its counterpart VPN takes that same ethos but applies it to all online activity.
-While the company’s privacy and data security bona fides are clear, on this page we’re going to look more closely at the company itself, the services they provide, and the pricing options available so you can determine if it’s the right choice for your needs.
+ProtonMail started in 2014 to provide an encrypted email service for journalists and activists handling sensitive information.
+Its counterpart VPN takes that same ethos, but applies it to all online activity.
+While the company’s privacy and data security bona fides are clear, on this page, we’re going to look more closely at the company itself, the services it provides, and the pricing options available so you can determine if it’s the right choice for your needs.